marionstriz/forecast-factory/README.md

 ### Run the Application

+There are two options to run the application:
+- input as city name - takes a single city and outputs `json` report to `reports` directory in the app's source folder
+- input as absolute or relative file path - takes a file name (only `txt` supported) which should include one city per line and outputs one `json` file per city to `reports` directory

 #### Using Gradle
 The app can be run using Gradle, in which case running the `build` command before-hand is not necessary - build is performed anyway when this command is run.